MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-screen-sharing.md

 ![Screenshot of a suspended shared screen with button highlighted.](media/calling-screen-sharing-3.JPG "Screenshot of a suspended shared screen with button highlighted")

-You can also make the shared screen active again by selecting a similar button in the live video feed in the Meeting window.
+You can also make the shared screen active by selecting a similar button in the live video feed in the Meeting window.

 ![Screenshot of Meeting window with new live feed and button that you can use to switch back to the shared screen.](media/calling-screen-sharing-2.JPG "Screenshot of Meeting window with new live feed and button that you can use to switch back to the shared screen")